We want to help you resolve your complaint as quickly as possible.

-- We treat all complaints seriously, whether they are made by telephone, by letter, or by email.
+- we treat all complaints seriously, whether they are made by letter or by email

-- We will deal with your complaint promptly.
-We will acknowledge receipt of a written complaint within five working days and we will send you a full reply within 20 working days of receipt.
-If we cannot send a full reply within 20 working days of receipt we will tell you the reason why and let you know when we will be able to reply in full.
+- if we cannot send a full reply within 20 working days of receipt we will tell you the reason why and let you know when we will be able to reply in full

 All complaints received will be dealt with confidentially and in accordance with the requirements of the Data Protection Act 1998.